Facts about Amiri Baraka

 Amiri Baraka Biography

-Amiri Baraka, born Everett LeRoi Jones, was an African-American writer known especially for his politically-charged poems, essays and plays from the 1960s and ’70s.
+Amiri Baraka, born Everett LeRoi Jones, was an Black American writer known especially for his politically-charged poems, essays and plays from the 1960s and ’70s.

 Raised in New Jersey, Jones graduated from Howard University (1954), spent three years in the U.S. Air Force (1954-57), then moved to New York’s Greenwich Village, where he studied at Columbia University and associated with jazz musicians and writers of the Beat era (Jack Kerouac, Allen Ginsberg and others).